 The Managing Agent carries out a detailed annual business planning process the resulting plans set out premium, territorial and aggregate limits and reinsurance protection thresholds for all classes of business and represent a key tool in managing concentration risk.
 Performance against the plans is monitored on a regular basis by the KI Portfolio and Underwriting Committee as well as by the Board.
-A dedicated Risk Aggregation team also performs analysis including Realistic Disaster Scenario (RDS) analysis on a regular basis to ensure that the Syndicate's net losses remain within its risk appetite.
+A dedicated Risk Aggregation team also performs catastrophe modelling and Realistic Disaster Scenarios (RDS) on a regular basis to ensure that the Syndicate's net losses remain within its risk appetite.

-The Managing Agent has developed underwriting guidelines, limits of authority and business plans for the Syndicate which are built into the algorithm.
+The Managing Agent has developed underwriting guidelines, limits of authority and business plans for the Syndicate which are binding upon all underwriting.
+These are detailed and specific to classes of business.
 Gross and net line size limits are in place for each class of business with additional restrictions in place on catastrophe exposed business.